-It's not unusual to see a dog vomit after consuming grass, prompting some pet owners to wonder if their dog ate the grass to soothe its own upset stomach or if the grass is what caused its symptoms in the first place.
+It’s not unusual to see a dog vomit after consuming grass, prompting some pet owners to wonder if their dog ate the grass to soothe its own upset stomach or if the grass is what caused its symptoms in the first place.
 According Dr. Jerry Klein, chief veterinary officer for the American Kennel Club, this behavior is sometimes a response to symptoms that were already present.
-"When dogs go outside and gobble grass really quickly, there's usually a reason, an instinctual behavior to try to induce some kind of gastrointestinal reaction," he tells Mental Floss.
-"When they realize they're nauseous or something else, the only thing they know how to do is to force themselves to vomit.
-Some dogs that eat grass chomp it down without really chewing it, and often times may vomit something up and that's how they treat themselves."
+“When dogs go outside and gobble grass really quickly, there’s usually a reason, an instinctual behavior to try to induce some kind of gastrointestinal reaction,” he told Mental Floss in 2019.
+“When they realize they’re nauseous or something else, the only thing they know how to do is to force themselves to vomit.
+Some dogs that eat grass chomp it down without really chewing it, and often times may vomit something up and that’s how they treat themselves.”

 Despite it being a common issue for pet owners, little research has been done into why dogs eat grass.
 It’s likely that stomach problems only explain this behavior part of the time.
 In other situations, a dog may eat grass for the same reason it eats your shoes or the groceries you left on the kitchen counter: Because it’s hungry, anxious, or bored.